Le Vieil Homme et la Mer[The Old Man and the Sea]

 (our own translation)

-Contemporary binding in full polished brown calf, spine with four gilt raised bands, decorated with four compartments with gilt fleurons and roulettes, double gilt fillet framing the boards.
+Contemporary binding in full brown calf, spine with four gilt raised bands, decorated with four compartments with gilt fleurons and roulettes, double gilt fillet framing the boards.

 Darkening to the spine and lower board, rubbing and scratches to the boards, one corner bumped.